tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

-Tencent Cloud VOD provides a diversity of media processing capabilities.
+Tencent Cloud VOD has strong media processing capabilities.
 On the **Media asset management** page, you can upload and manage video files in the **Uploaded** tab or view the video files being uploaded in the **Uploading** tab.

 ## Uploaded